embeddeddevroom/fosdem-2020/cfp-announcement.md

 About the devroom organizers
 --------------------------------------------------

-The co-organizers of the FOSDEM 2018 Embedded devroom are (in alphabetical order by surname):
+The co-organizers of the FOSDEM 2020 Embedded devroom are (in alphabetical order by surname):

+Names to be announced ...